s-alad/toofake/README.md

+# Fork

+This is a fork intended to add functionality for exporting your memories as a .zip.

 # TooFake: a bereal viewer & client

 ### want to stalk your friends, family, or ex without posting your own bereal? </br> toofake gives the ability to view bereals and post custom bereals without ever having to click on that annoying notification